fishnal/aws-notes/cloudfront/2 - web distrobutions.md

 If your origin is an S3 bucket, you can use an **origin access identity** to restrict access to the bucket.
 * These identities are CloudFront-specific
+* This will not remove any existing permissions

 ## Cache Behavior